manticoresoftware/manticoresearch-php/docs/lowlevelclient.md

 $response = $client->update($doc);
 ```

-With query it's possible to update multiple documents at a time:
+With a query, it's possible to update multiple documents at a time:

 ```
 $doc = [